pynghaw/ResumeManager/readme.md

-﻿# Resume Manager (ASP.NET Core 8 MVC with Entity Framework Core) This is a dynamic Master-Detail CRUD application built using ASP.NET Core 8 MVC and Entity Framework Core.
+﻿# Resume Manager (ASP.NET Core 8 MVC with Entity Framework Core) This is a dynamic Master-Detail CRUD application built using ASP.NET 8 MVC and Entity Framework Core.
 It demonstrates how to add, remove, and manage master and detail records seamlessly in a single form using modern techniques in EF Core.

 ## Features
 ✅ Add or remove rows dynamically on the master-detail page